How to move to Hawaii from the mainland: The ultimate checklist

 As we’ve already mentioned, the process of shipping a car to or from Hawaii is relatively uncomplicated, as long as you follow the rules.

-Rules for shipping a car from Hawaii to the mainland
+What are the rules for shipping a car from Hawaii to the mainland?

 Before you ship a car from Hawaii to the mainland, you should clean it thoroughly, both inside and outside.
 Your vehicle must also be in good running condition if you’ve chosen a roll on and roll off Hawaii car shipping service.